Public Transit resources for Bus Riders of Saskatoon

 Looking for public transit related resources?
 You’ll find them below.
 City of Saskatoon reports, blogs with frequent public transit related items, and even public transit related research to inform and educate.

-Saskatoon Transit is recommending the use of Google Transit or Transit App.
+- Saskatoon Transit is recommending the use of Mobile Apps, such as Google Transit or Transit App.
 From the Saskatoon Transit website:

 - Provide walking directions to the nearest stop